-To make the participation in the program easier for your employees, you may want to implement a structured and customised training program.
+To make the participation in the program easier for your employees, you may want to implement a structured and customized training program.

 This step is critical when it comes to planning an employee advocacy strategy, it will help you overcome barriers that may hold back your employee advocacy program.

-Be creative in your training plan: you can for example host webinars, workshops, grant access to online courses or even organise an off-site event for the official launch of the program.
+Be creative in your training plan: you can for example host webinars, workshops, grant access to online courses or even organize an off-site event for the official launch of the program.

 The idea is to help your employees build their personal brand on social media.
 Think about it: if your employees position themselves as industry experts, they will be able to build brand trust in a successful way.